MegaCryptoPolis (MEGA) Trading 0.2% Lower This Week

-MegaCryptoPolis (MEGA) traded up 2.8% against the dollar during the 1-day period ending at 20:00 PM ET on September 2nd.
-In the last week, MegaCryptoPolis has traded down 0.2% against the dollar.
-MegaCryptoPolis has a market capitalization of $1.10 million and approximately $9,063.00 worth of MegaCryptoPolis was traded on exchanges in the last day.
-One MegaCryptoPolis coin can now be bought for $4.78 or 0.00023873 BTC on popular exchanges.
+MegaCryptoPolis (MEGA) traded up 2.8% against the dollar during the twenty-four hour period ending at 10:00 AM Eastern on September 5th.
+MegaCryptoPolis has a total market cap of $1.10 million and approximately $9,063.00 worth of MegaCryptoPolis was traded on exchanges in the last 24 hours.
+In the last seven days, MegaCryptoPolis has traded down 0.2% against the dollar.
+One MegaCryptoPolis coin can currently be bought for $4.78 or 0.00023873 BTC on popular exchanges.

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.